Stinging nettle infusions are incredibly nourishing tonics that contain anti-inflammatory properties and can help support overall health and wellness.

 It’s well known that we are living in a time when we have strayed from traditional, nourishing diets, have depleted soils, and as a result- we have a weaker population with rampant health problems.

-This means that to offset or reverse these issues we need to incorporate as much whole food as possible and get all of the nutrition we can.
+This means that to offset or reverse these issues and have optimum health we need to incorporate as much whole food as possible and get all of the nutrition we can.

 This is where herbal infusions really shine!

-Nettle infusions can be an absolute game-changer for those that are depleted and need to replenish nutrients.
+Nettle infusions can be an absolute game-changer for those that feel they don’t have enough energy or are depleted and need to replenish nutrients.